openstack/tacker-specs/specs/template.rst

   another service the load is multiplied by the number of nodes in the system.

-* A small change in a utility function or a commonly used decorator can have a large impacts on performance.
+* A small change in a utility function or a commonly used decorator can have a large impact on performance.

-* Calls which result in a database queries (whether direct or via conductor) can have a profound impact on performance when called in critical sections of the code.
+* Calls that result in database queries (whether direct or via conductor) can have a profound impact on performance when called in critical sections of the code.

 * Will the change include any locking, and if so what considerations are there on holding the lock?

 Other deployer impact
 ---------------------